Skip to content

 tabview on sidebar, endpoints selected

 This view will be empty when you haven't yet imported a WSDL definition.
-We will use an WSDL created by the w3c.org consortium which you can find here and load in your browser.

 Button APIJockey Sidebar new endpoint

-The Application will download the WSDL data and display a new entry unter Endpoints with the endpoint name you entered.
-The first part is done.
-When you select an endpoint and click the tab types you will see the list of XSD files that imported to or included in the WSDL.
-You can select each of them, read them and search within them
+When you select an endpoint you will see the list of XSD files (type definitions) that are imported or included in the WSDL.
+You can select each of them, read them and search within them.

 Endpoint dialog dialog